AnthonissenBert/Notes/SlingshotDnD/Locations/Cities/Forsonne.md

 - grain

 type of government:
-- Republic with a Monarch
+- Republic (House of representatives)

 Laws:
 - Every 3 harvests they hold elections on the court of representatives to go in conversation with the Monarch of the region
+- Market

 districts:
 - [[Dairy district]]